Toughening stance on China's Xinjiang, Britain introduces new company rules | Law-Order

 Toughening stance on China's Xinjiang, Britain introduces new company rules

-Beijing denies the charges.
-Raab said Britain wanted to make sure it was free from any products that had links with Xinjiang, where he cited widespread reports of internment camps housing more than 1 million Uighurs, forced labour and the forced sterilisation of Uighur women.
+China denies the accusation.
+A foreign ministry spokesman denounced the accusations of abuse in Xinjiang as Western lies.
+Raab said Britain wanted to make sure it was free from any products that had links with Xinjiang, where he cited the reports of the camps housing more than 1 million Uighurs, forced labour and the forced sterilisation of Uighur women.

 "We must do more and we will," he said.
 "Xinjiang's position in the international supply chain network means that there is a real risk of businesses and public bodies around the world, whether it's inadvertently or otherwise, sourcing from suppliers which are complicit in the use of forced labour."